Truth on Hostage Negotiations - January 16th, Hour 3

 All right, let's go one at a time.

-Question number one.
+Question number one, go.

-I'd like election day to be a national holiday.
+I'd like Election Day to be a national holiday.

-I'd like same-day election, uh same day voting.
+I'd like same-day election, same-day voting.

 A lot can happen.